Pravesh-Wankhede/KanjiQuiz_N5/README.md

-The basic Quizz application but with a bit mix of Japanese Language Learning this applicaiton is helpful for the people who wants to crack JLPT N5 or want to learn Japanese.
+The basic Quizz application but with a bit mix of Japanese Language Learning this applicaiton is helpful for the people who wants to crack JLPT N5 or wants to learn Japanese.

 The features of this applicaitons are given below:
  1. JLPT N5 level Kanji quiz